What Does a Doctor of Chiropractic Do?

 Some events will be hosted by Sherman College, while others happen all across the country

-You’ll also be happy to know that professional development events are hosted across the country, so it’s likely you’ll discover events close to your future practice.
+You’ll be happy to know that professional development events are hosted across the country, and likely close to your future practice.
 Consult Sherman College’s list of upcoming professional development events to find out which ones are headed your way.

 Are you ready to start your chiropractic education?